daveas/cassidy-melhorn/_properties/would-ya-just-look-at-that.md

 price: '$159,900'
 picture: hamiltonkitchen.png
 published: true
-title: 'WOULD YA JUST LOOK AT THAT!'
+title: 'WOULD YA JUST LOOK AT THAT!
+JUST LOOK AT IT..'
 ---